MSLNZ/msl-nlf/docs/user_defined.rst

 Using the Function
 ------------------
-To use a custom function, you must specify the *f#* value that was chosen for the function as the *equation*, and, optionally, specify the directory where the custom DLL is located as a *user_dir* keyword argument.
+To use a custom function, the first parameter passed when defining a :class:`~msl.nlf.model.Model` must be the first part of the name, up to the colon, defined in *GetFunctionName*, and, optionally, specify the directory where the custom DLL is located as a *user_dir* keyword argument.
 If you are also using the Delphi GUI, the directory that has been set in the GUI for the user-defined functions will be used as the default *user_dir* value.
 Otherwise, the current working directory is used as the default *user_dir* value if a directory is not explicitly specified.

 Below, the C++ function, *f1*, is used as the custom function